deryacortuk/nodejs-website/docs/readme.md

 ## HEROKU
-![enter image description here](https://miro.medium.com/max/1710/1*H_nSB0PYTzIxnG9GhNU5vg.jpeg) Heroku is a widely used commercial PaaS.
+![enter image description here](https://miro.medium.com/max/1710/1*H_nSB0PYTzIxnG9GhNU5vg.jpeg) Heroku is a cloud platform as a service (PaaS) that lets companies build, deliver, monitor, and scale apps.
 In addition to being designed as a container-based cloud PaaS, Heroku also supports a number of widely used programming languages.
 Heroku supports the **Ruby, Node.js, Python, Java, Go, PHP,** and **Scala** programming languages.
 This provides easy deployment of existing technologies on Heroku with minimum modifications needed.
 Heroku is designed as a container-based PaaS.
 As a logical packing mechanism, containers enable developers to keep the applications independent of their deployment environment.

-Heroku…

 -   Runs your application across a preset number of  **virtual servers**.
 -   **Manages releases**  by rolling out your application to different environments.